 Choosing pH-Balanced Products

 Using a product with the wrong pH can dry out leather, cause discoloration, or reduce flexibility.
 For sneaker care, always look for pH-balanced cleaners and conditioners specifically made for leather shoes.
 Household cleaners and harsh soaps often contain acids or alkaline ingredients that strip away essential oils.
 It leads to cracks, stiffness, and faded color. pH-balanced formulas, on the other hand, help preserve the leather’s natural state and extend its life.
-Even when cleaning the insides or linings, gentle, properly balanced solutions prevent issues like shrinkage or foul odor.
+Even when cleaning the interior or linings, gentle, properly balanced solutions prevent issues such as shrinkage or foul odors.

 How to Clean Sneakers Safely